 The Financial Industry Regulatory Authority (FINRA) announced on Tuesday (Aug.
 9) that it fined Citigroup Global Markets for failing to supervise Tamara Lanz Moon, a former registered general securities representative and a sales assistant at the firm's Palo Alto branch office.

-Moon, formerly of Redwood City, also falsified account records and engaged in unauthorized trades in customer accounts during an eight-year period, according to the regulators.
+Moon, formerly of Redwood City, had been registered since 1993, appropriated $749,978 from 22 customers, falsified account records and engaged in unauthorized trades in customer accounts during an eight-year period, according to the regulators.
 The fraud occurred until 2008, according to the federal indictment.

-Citigroup has compensated customers for their losses.
+Citigroup has compensated customers for losses resulting from Moon's misconduct.
 She was indicted by the grand jury on June 23 on six counts of mail fraud and a forfeiture allegation.
 She faces 120 years in prison maximum if convicted on all counts and a $250,000 fine for each count.

-Moon targeted elderly, ill or otherwise vulnerable customers whom she believed were unable to monitor their accounts.
-Moon's victims included her own father, authorities said.
+Moon took advantage of Citigroup's supervisory lapses at the branch and targeted elderly, ill or otherwise vulnerable customers whom she believed were unable to monitor their accounts.
+Moon's victims included elderly widows, a senior with Parkinson's disease and her own father, authorities said.

-"Tamara Moon used her knowledge of Citigroup's lax supervisory practices at the branch. ...
+"Tamara Moon used her knowledge of Citigroup's lax supervisory practices at the branch to take advantage of some of the firm's most vulnerable customers, including the elderly.
 Citigroup had reason to know what she was doing and could have stopped her," said Brad Bennett, FINRA's executive vice president and chief of enforcement.

 Citigroup also failed to implement reasonable systems and controls to supervise and review customer accounts, enabling Moon to falsify new account applications and other records, FINRA found.